 Not only does he need a major roof repair, he now has drywall, carpet, subfloor and furniture damage in his bedroom from the leaking water.
-He was complaining that when he bought the place 3 years ago that he used a roofer to do repairs, and after a home inspector recently told him those original repairs were done incorrectly, my friend is angry at the roofer.
+He was complaining that when he bought the place 3 years ago that he used a roofer to do repairs.
+After a home inspector recently told him those original repairs were done incorrectly, my friend is angry at the roofer.
 But is it solely the roofer’s fault?
-I remember when my friend was shopping for a roofer when he bought this home, all he talked about was price, and no discussion was had around experience, materials, efficiency, referrals from other clients, etc. To me, since my friend solely shopped by price, he is now marooned in his own house and its partly his fault.
-He was looking to cut corners, and is now paying the price.
+I remember when my friend was shopping for the roofer when he bought this home.
+All he talked about was price.
+There was no discussion around experience, materials, efficiency, referrals from other clients, etc. To me since my friend solely shopped by price, he is now marooned in his own house and its partly his fault.
+He was looking to cut corners and is now paying the price.

-The segue to the mortgage world comes courtesy of a recent client of mine.
+This mortgage story comes courtesy of a recent client of mine.
 Four weeks ago he shared that he was going to choose an online lender, because their rate was 1/8% lower than mine.
-He had to close his loan in just three weeks, which is very fast in the mortgage industry.
-I explained that an online lender likely could not move that quickly, would use an appraiser that was not local who possibly under appraise the home and potentially void the sales contract, and could cause other problems.
-Not all loans go awry at online lenders, but enough that Realtors never refer an online lender, and get upset when a client uses one.
-So I was not using scare tactics, I was just explaining the facts as I have lived and seen them.
+He had to close his loan in just three weeks which is very fast in the mortgage industry.
+I explained that an online lender likely could not move that quickly.
+And they may use an appraiser that was not local who would possibly under appraise the home and potentially void the sales contract, and could cause other problems.
+Not all loans go awry at online lenders.
+But enough do that Realtors never refer an online lender.
+And they get upset when a client uses one.
+So I was not using scare tactics.
+I was just explaining the facts as I have lived and seen them.

 The moral of this story is to think ahead, ask a lot of questions, have doubt, realize not everyone delivers what they promise, and there is no free lunch.
-There is a reason some service providers have a lower price, that reduction in price has to come from somewhere, and it comes from reducing service that may end up being critical.
+There is a reason some service providers have a lower price.
+That reduction in price has to come from somewhere, and it comes from reducing service that may end up being critical.